38 Oxley Road: Reactions

 Deputy Prime Minister Heng Swee Keat claimed that the debate in Parliament is an example of the government being transparent.
-Tan Cheng Bock called out Heng's understanding of transparency as "deeply flawed", noting during his Progress Singapore Party's launch that the Oxley Road saga was not properly addressed, as not all sides privy to the issue, especially Hsien Yang, were present in Parliament to give their side of the story.
+Tan Cheng Bock called out Heng's understanding of transparency as "deeply flawed", noting during his Progress Singapore Party's launch that the Oxley Road saga was not properly addressed, as not all sides privy to the issue, especially Lee Hsien Yang, were present in Parliament to give their side of the story.

-In 2019, Hsien Loong sent a defamation letter to The Online Citizen's editor, Terry Xu on an article which repeated claims that he had tried to preserve the house contrary to his father's wishes, which was proven false.
+In 2019, Lee Hsien Loong sent a defamation letter to The Online Citizen's editor, Terry Xu on an article which repeated claims that he had tried to preserve the house contrary to his father's wishes, which was proven false.
 It escalated to a libel lawsuit in which Xu was found guilty liable for S$210,000 in damages, which Lee donated to charity.

 National monument

 In November 2025, the government announced their intentions to gazette the house as a national monument and convert it into a heritage park.
-This decision was met with disapproval by Lee Hsien Yang, the owner of the house, arguing that such a decision "tramples" on Lee Kuan Yew's wish to have the house demolished.
+This decision was disapproved by Lee Hsien Yang, the owner of the house, arguing that such a decision "tramples" on Lee Kuan Yew's wish to have the house demolished.
+On 12 December 2025, the Ministry of Culture, Community and Youth gazetted 38 Oxley Road as a national monument.
+It remains undetermined as to which parts of the house would be demolished or retained since its elevation into a national monument.
+Any sort of demolition will make it the second national monument after the Cathay Building to have parts of its structure demolished.

+In late January 2026, the Land Authority and Heritage Board were quoted by ChannelNewsAsia to have stated that "Under no circumstances will the interior of the house as Mr Lee knew, be displayed, recorded, remodelled or duplicated elsewhere."